Looking to buy your first home? Check out these numbers to see where you stand.

-Our researchers have been crunching the numbers around the first time buyer market which we’ve matched up with some useful tips and information to help you in your foray into home-ownership.
+Our researchers have been crunching the numbers around the first-time buyer market, which we’ve matched with some useful tips and information to help you get a homeowner head start.

 The numbers every first time buyer should know

 This is the average cost of a first-time buyer home, according to our data.
 But, of course, it varies across the country.

 - the average cost of a first time buyer (FTB) home in your local authority

 - the household income required to get a mortgage